cmur2/chef-openvpn/README.md

 ### default

-Configures and starts an OpenVPN server for each configuration (config name => config hash) found in 'node[:openvpn][:configs]'.
+Configures and starts an OpenVPN server for each configuration (config name => config hash) found in `node["openvpn"]["configs"]`.
 A configuration may contain several options such as:

-* config[:port] - port number the server listens on
+* config["port"] - port number the server listens on
-* config[:proto] - 'udp' or 'tcp'
+* config["proto"] - 'udp' or 'tcp'
-* config[:dev] - 'tun', 'tap' or a specific device like 'tun0'
+* config["dev"] - 'tun', 'tap' or a specific device like 'tun0'
-* config[:mode] - 'routed' (uses server directive) or 'bridged' (uses server-bridge directive)
+* config["mode"] - 'routed' (uses server directive) or 'bridged' (uses server-bridge directive)
-* config[:remote_host] - host name that clients can use to reach the server
+* config["remote_host"] - host name that clients can use to reach the server
-* config[:remote_port] - port that clients can use to reach the server (may be omitted, defaults to config[:port])
+* config["remote_port"] - port that clients can use to reach the server (may be omitted, defaults to config["port"])
-* config[:subnet] - the IPv4 subnet (*don't* use CIDR here) used for VPN addresses in 'routed' mode
+* config["subnet"] - the IPv4 subnet (*don't* use CIDR here) used for VPN addresses in 'routed' mode
-* config[:subnet6] - the IPv6 subnet (use CIDR here) used for VPN addresses in 'routed' mode - requires OpenVPN 2.3 or higher
+* config["subnet6"] - the IPv6 subnet (use CIDR here) used for VPN addresses in 'routed' mode - requires OpenVPN 2.3 or higher
-* config[:server_ip] - the server's VPN address in 'bridged' mode
+* config["server_ip"] - the server's VPN address in 'bridged' mode
-* config[:dhcp_start] - the lower bound for DHCP addresses in 'bridged' mode
+* config["dhcp_start"] - the lower bound for DHCP addresses in 'bridged' mode
-* config[:dhcp_end] - the upper bound for DHCP addresses in 'bridged' mode
+* config["dhcp_end"] - the upper bound for DHCP addresses in 'bridged' mode
-* config[:netmask] - the VPN internal IPv4 netmask, applies for 'routed' and 'bridged' mode
+* config["netmask"] - the VPN internal IPv4 netmask, applies for 'routed' and 'bridged' mode
-* config[:auth][:type] - 'cert', 'cert_passwd' or 'passwd' - combines client certificates with user passwords if enabled
+* config["auth"]["type"] - 'cert', 'cert_passwd' or 'passwd' - combines client certificates with user passwords if enabled
-* config[:redirect_gateway] - may be omitted, if specified and true pushes redirect-gateway option to clients
+* config["redirect_gateway"] - may be omitted, if specified and true pushes redirect-gateway option to clients
-* config[:push_dns_server] - may be omitted, if specified and true pushes the DNS server from 'config[:push_dns]' to clients
+* config["push_dns_server"] - may be omitted, if specified and true pushes the DNS server from config["push_dns"] to clients
-* config[:push_dns] - DNS server to be pushed to clients if enabled
+* config["push_dns"] - DNS server to be pushed to clients if enabled
-* config[:allow_duplicate_cn] - may be omitted, if specified and true allows duplicate common names of clients
+* config["allow_duplicate_cn"] - may be omitted, if specified and true allows duplicate common names of clients
-* config[:allow_client_to_client] - may be omitted, if specified and true allows client-to-client traffic
+* config["allow_client_to_client"] - may be omitted, if specified and true allows client-to-client traffic

 There are no defaults for this attributes so missing specific attributes may lead to errors.